-Coronavirus: New cases outside epicentre drop below 100 – The Sun Nigeria
+Coronavirus: new cases outside epicentre drop below 100 – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-The Chinese Government has said for the first time, new cases of the coronavirus infections outside Wuhan, the epicentre of the virus, have dropped below 100.
+The Chinese Government, yesterday, said for the first time, new cases of the coronavirus infections outside Wuhan, the epicentre of the virus, have dropped below 100.

-In the February 18, 2020 edition of the ‘Newsletter on Fighting 2019-nCoV’ made available to our correspondent in Abuja, the Chinese Government disclosed that the number of new confirmed cases has dropped for 14 consecutive days.
+In the February 18, 2020 edition of the ‘Newsletter on Fighting 2019-nCoV’ made available to Daily Sun in Abuja, the Chinese Government disclosed that the number of new confirmed cases has dropped for 14 consecutive days.

 “On 17 February, for the first time, the number of daily new confirmed cases outside Hubei went below 100.